 To ensure San Francisco has a government workforce that is educated, trained and prepared to provide quality services to its citizens now and into the future.

 A partnership between the City, educational institutions, labor organizations, business, and philanthropic communities, to provide learning opportunities for City employees in an effort to produce high quality City services, improve performance, and satisfy employees.

 - Provide career ladders for City employees

-- Provide skill building opportunities for City employees
+- Provide skill building and professional development opportunities for City employees

 - Provide learning opportunities to address jobs that are difficult to fill due to a shortage of qualified candidates and competition with the private sector and other jurisdictions

 - City College of San Francisco (100% tuition subsidy)

 - San Francisco State University College of Extended Learning (2/3 tuition subsidy)

 - UC Berkeley Extension (1/3 tuition subsidy for courses that begin after July 1, 2017)

 - AcademyX : Looking for hands-on computer training?
 Check out City University affiliate, AcademyX.
 AcademyX provides hands-on, instructor-led computer training in San Francisco.
 They can also arrange private training courses for your department.
 AcademyX offers discounted rates for CCSF employees and is an approved City vendor.

 - Cañada College for Working Adults : The Cañada College for Working Adults, named one of California’s top 25 Community Colleges, allows you to earn three Associate of Arts degrees and complete all GE/transfer requirements by attending classes only one night per week and every other Saturday.
 Class registration is guaranteed and the cost is only $46 per unit.
 New cohorts begin every semester.